Welcome from Head of Department

 The University’s Bio21 Institute is a world-class multidisciplinary research centre specialising in medical, agricultural and environmental biotechnology.
 Biochemistry and Molecular Biology researchers have been located at Bio21 since its opening in 2005.

 The Bio21 Institute is home to more than 600 researchers in biochemistry, chemistry, genetics, neuroscience, environmental science, dentistry and engineering.
 It supports several major technology platforms including the Melbourne Advanced Microscopy Facility, the Magnetic Resonance Facility, the Melbourne Mass spectrometry and Proteomics Facility, Metabolomics Australia, the Macromolecular Interactions Facility, a peptide synthesis facility, as well as High Performance Computing and facilities for animal models.
 The Bio21 Institute also has research facilities for a number of biotechnology companies including the major research laboratories of CSL, Australia’s largest pharmaceutical and biotechnology company.
-This means, the department and the Bio21 Institute provide outstanding career opportunities for staff and superb training facilities and environment for our students.
+This means, the Department of Biochemistry & Pharmacology and the Bio21 Institute provide outstanding career opportunities for staff and superb training facilities and environment for University of Melbourne students.

 Stay up to date with the School’s news and events